skeralapura/skeralapura.github.io/_posts/2026-02-20-Retail-Store-Assistant-RAG-MCP.md

 Embeddings convert text into **numeric vectors** that represent meaning.
 Documents with similar meaning end up closer together in vector space.

-Embed each Q&A chunk and store the embeddings in Chroma:
+Embed each Q&A chunk and store the embeddings in Chroma DB.

 ```python
 from langchain_openai import OpenAIEmbeddings